 Tragically, Adrien was plagued from life-threatening malady for some 17 years -- not yet known.
 She suffered and battled the illness and "was active in church work at Robinson chapel," said the Fort Wayne News-Sentinel.
 But she never recovered.
 Adrien passed away at age 43 on Nov.
 23, 1926, in Fort Wayne's Methodist hospital.
 The funeral was held in Robinson's Chapel, followed by burial beside her mother at Leo Cemetery in a service led by Rev. M. Burke.

 In 1927, rocked by his loss, the widowed Merton joined the history department of the newly opened North Side High School, and remained there until 1945.
-A postcard of an aerial view of the spoke and hub-designed North Side High is seen at left.
+A postcard of an aerial view of the spoke and hub-designed North Side High is seen here.

 Of his curriculum, Merton once wrote: